Jeffrey Hunter: Later career

 With the demise of the studio contract system in the early 1960s and the outsourcing of much feature production, Hunter, like many other leading men of the 1950s, found work in B movies produced in Italy, Hong Kong and Mexico, with an occasional television guest part in Hollywood.

 His films included the William Conrad thriller Brainstorm (1965), the Western Murieta (1965), the spy film Dimension 5 (1965), the Hong Kong-filmed but unreleased Strange Portrait (1966) and A Witch Without a Broom (1967), a comedy fantasy set in Spain.
 He guest-starred on Insight, Daniel Boone and The F.B.I.

 After a cameo in A Guide for the Married Man (1967), Hunter took the lead role in a Western shot in Spain for Sidney W. Pink, The Christmas Kid (1967).
+Tab Hunter (no relation) recalled in his autobiography Tab Hunter Confidential how they swapped roles:

+Jeff was there to make a thriller, The Cup of St. Sebastian.
+Over dinner and drinks that evening, we hatched a plan.

+"What the hell?" we agreed.
+"The producers won't know Jeffrey Hunter from Tab Hunter.
+Let's switch movies!"

+And we did.
+Jeff did the western, I did the thriller.
+No one was the wiser.
-Hunter appeared in Custer of the West (1968), also shot in Spain.

-In Hollywood, Hunter supported Bob Hope in The Private Navy of Sgt.
+Hunter appeared in Custer of the West (1968), shot in Spain, before returning to Hollywood, where he supported Bob Hope in The Private Navy of Sgt.
 O'Farrell (1968).
 He returned to low-budget films such as Find a Place to Die (1968), a spaghetti Western, although in the lead role.
 He appeared in Italian films such as Sexy Susan Sins Again (1968) and Cry Chicago (1969), and was set to make A Band of Brothers with Vince Edwards when he died.